 Women Lead Climate Finance Justice in Tanzania: From Barriers to Transformative Action

 Historically, climate finance in Tanzania has excluded women, rural communities and locally rooted solutions.
-Today, through feminist organising, accountability mechanisms and direct engagement with decision-makers, Women Action Towards Economic Development (WATED) is driving a shift towards more participatory, gender-responsive and locally led financing, showing that when justice is at the centre, climate solutions truly work.
+Today, through feminist organizing, accountability mechanisms and direct engagement with decision-makers, Women Action Towards Economic Development (WATED) is driving a shift towards more participatory, gender-responsive and locally led financing, showing that when justice is at the center, climate solutions truly work.

 How climate finance excludes communities and funds false solutions

-The barrier was clear: women were organising and innovating at the local level, but finance remained inaccessible, inequitable, and unjust.
+The barrier was clear: women were organizing and innovating at the local level, but finance remained inaccessible, inequitable, and unjust.
 Funds flowed toward false solutions while sidelining real community priorities.

-How women organised to monitor and reclaim climate finance
+How women organized to monitor and reclaim climate finance

 We created spaces for grassroots women (farmers, fishers, small-scale miners, and young activists) to articulate their climate finance priorities.
 WATED convened dialogues with policymakers and engaged in Human Rights and Environmental Due Diligence (HREDD) platforms, linking climate finance to transparency and accountability.